-Willful violation of any published regulation for conduct as approved by the PCC Administration or Board of Trustees.

-Conduct which substantially disrupts, impeded, or interferes with the operation of PCC, not limited to, but including social media.

-Conduct which substantially infringes on or invades the rights of others, not limited to, but including social media.

-Conduct which has resulted in the student's conviction for, or confession or admission of, any offense specified in Chapter 21 of the Kansas Statutes Annotated; other state law; violation of any municipal ordinance; or violation of any criminal statute of the United States.

-Disobedience of a directive of a member of the Board of Trustees, administration, faculty, peace officer, school security officer or other school authority when such disobedience can reasonably be anticipated to result in disorder, disruption, or interference with the operation of PCC, or adversely affect the good standing and reputation of PCC or elsewhere.

-Endangering or threatening the life or physical safety of others or self.

-Failure to meet financial obligations to the college.

-Failure to maintain minimum academic requirements established by the Board of Trustees or Administration of PCC.
+- Willful violation of any published regulation for conduct as approved by the PCC Board of Trustees/administration. - Conduct which substantially disrupts, impeded, or interferes with the operation of PCC. - Conduct which substantially infringes on or invades the rights of others. - Conduct which has resulted in the student's conviction for, or confession or admission of, any offense specified in Chapter 21 of the Kansas Statutes Annotated; other state law; violation of any municipal ordinance; or violation of any criminal statute of the United States. - Disobedience of a directive or order of a member of the Board of Trustees, administration, faculty, peace officer, school security officer or other school authority when such disobedience can reasonably be anticipated to result in disorder, disruption, or interference with the operation of PCC, or adversely affect the good standing and reputation of PCC or elsewhere. - Endangering or threatening the life or physical safety of others or self. - Failure to meet just financial obligations to the College. - Failure to maintain minimum academic requirements established by the Board of Trustees or Administration of PCC.

-Failure to present identification when requested by a school official.